RolandKoenig/MessageCommunicator/README.md

 **Nuget**: tbd.

 ### Gui
+Inside the testing Gui you can manage multiple profiles.
+Each profile has its own configuration for which stream it uses (tcp active, tcp passive. ...) and which message recognizer it uses (endsymbols, etc.).
+The Gui also displays all logging messages which come through the logger of the corresponding message channel.

 ![alt text](_Misc/Screenshot_01.png "Screenshot of the testing UI")

-## Based on...
+## Project is based on...
-MessageCommunicator is based on .Net Core and meant to be cross-platform.
+MessageCommunicator is based on .Net Core (currently 3.1) and meant to be cross-platform.

 I use the following technologies / projects:
- - [Avalonia](https://github.com/AvaloniaUI/Avalonia): Crossplatform, Xaml based UI framework
+ - [Avalonia](https://github.com/AvaloniaUI/Avalonia): Cross-platform, Xaml based UI framework
  - [Avalonia.IconPacks](https://github.com/ahopper/Avalonia.IconPacks): A good collection of free vector icons ready to be used in Avalonia applications
- - [ReactiveUI](https://github.com/reactiveui/ReactiveUI): Crossplatform mvvm framework.
+ - [ReactiveUI](https://github.com/reactiveui/ReactiveUI): Cross-platform mvvm framework.
 Avalonia has additional integration for ReactiveUI
  - [StringFormatter](https://github.com/MikePopoloski/StringFormatter): A copy/paste ready alternative to StringBuilder.
 StringFormatter is optimized for less object allocations